ryang1337/rhash/README.md

 Having `ite` keys is similar to symbolic `union`s and I believe they behave the same way, so I will not repeat both cases.

 Having symbolic constants as the value is similar to concrete constants as values.
-If they are referenced using `rhash-ref`, then the symbolic constant will just be returned
+If they are referenced using `rhash-ref`, then the symbolic constant will just be returned.

-When a symbolic struct is used as a key, its behavior is similar to when a concrete value is used as a key, since the "symbolic" part of the struct is wrapped by the struct and thus is separated from any queries involving the struct.
-Of course, adding the symbolic struct as a key in the first place is another issue and one that is not trivial.

 ## Desired Functionality
 ```